pixeltris/TwitchAdSolutions/README.md

 - notify-reload ([ublock](https://github.com/pixeltris/TwitchAdSolutions/raw/master/notify-reload/notify-reload-ublock-origin.js) / [userscript](https://github.com/pixeltris/TwitchAdSolutions/raw/master/notify-reload/notify-reload.user.js))
   - Notifies that ads were watched, then reloads the player.
   - Repeats this until no ads **(which may never happen ~ infinite reload)**.
-  - You should expect 3-10 (give or take) player reloads.
-Once successful you shouldn't see preroll ads for a while on any stream (20+ minutes?).
+  - You should expect 3-10 player reloads (give or take).
+Once successful you shouldn't see preroll ads for a while on any stream (10+ minutes?).
 - strip ([ublock](https://github.com/pixeltris/TwitchAdSolutions/raw/master/strip/strip-ublock-origin.js) / [userscript](https://github.com/pixeltris/TwitchAdSolutions/raw/master/strip/strip.user.js))
   - Ad segments are replaced by low resolution stream segments (on a m3u8 level).
   - Skips 2-3 seconds when switching to the live stream.